cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/05-store-and-share.md

 In the GitHub Web UI, find the "Fork" button in the GitHub repository to which you want to contribute.
 Create a fork.

-See the screenshots in the [W3Schools GitHub fork lesson](https://www.w3schools.com/git/git_remote_fork.asp?remote=github) if needed.

 Then connect your local repository to that for:

 **Either** change the `origin` of your existing local repository (cloned directly from its original area) and check the eventual updates